pburkholder/decksets/2020-03-16-lets-encrypt.md

 What happened with this issue and why the revocations?

-REmember LE has now issued 1Bn certs...
+Remember LE has now issued 1Bn certs...

 ---